Scottsdale Fact Sheet

 Dog Walking in McDowell Sonoran Preserve

-• Looking to commune with nature?
-Take the furry friend to Scottsdale’s McDowell Sonoran Preserve, totaling approximately 35,500 acres of protected Sonoran Desert land featuring miles of untouched terrain, perfect for leisurely walks or heart-pumping hikes (on- or off-leash).
+Looking to commune with nature?
+Take the furry friend to Scottsdale’s McDowell Sonoran Preserve, totaling 30,500 acres of protected Sonoran Desert land featuring miles of untouched terrain, perfect for leisurely walks or heart-pumping hikes on leash.

-• Chaparral Park offers a three-acre, off-leash doggie arena that includes grass frolic zones, turf areas, seating (for people), play features and water fountains.
-More furry fun can be found at the City’s other two dog parks, Horizon Park and Vista del Camino Park.
+Chaparral Park offers a three-acre, off-leash doggie area that includes grassy frolic zones, turf areas, seating (for people), play features and water fountains.
+More fun can be found at the city’s other two dog parks, Horizon Park and Vista del Camino Park.